Posted by R. Conroy, 2019-07-01

 The positive slope demonstrates what we intuited before: there is a definite benefit to identifying the open colors in a draft!
 If you consistently get passed good cards in a color in pack one, on average you’ll see much better cards in the third pack in that color.
 This isn’t guaranteed, though.
 Other drafters could switch colors, or the cards could just be weaker in pack three.

 Below is a similar plot using Arena drafts with the bots’ valuations.
-Click on any point to open its draft viewer!

 We see a similar trend, indicating that the Arena bots mirror the behavior of real drafters.
 In this case, the slope is even steeper, indicating there may be more value to reading signals drafting with the Arena bots than with humans!
 If the bots send signals like humans, though, why does drafting against the Arena bots feel different from drafting against humans?